ytti/oxidized-web/docs/development.md

 Change the version in `lib/oxidized/web/version.rb`

 Upload the release branch to github, make a Pull Request for it.

-## Test!
-Run `bundle exec rake` on the git repository to check the code against rubocop and run the defined tests in `/spec`.

-Run Oxidized-web from git against the latest Oxidized version `bundle exec oxdized`

-When testing the web application, open the javascript console in the browser to see any errors.

 ## Release
 1. Merge the Pull Request into master with the commit message